SanderMertens/flecs/docs/Relations.md

 When now querying for `(LocatedIn, USA)`, the query will follow the `LocatedIn` relation and return both `NewYork` and `Manhattan`.
 For more details on how queries use transitivity, see the section in the query manual on transitivity: [Query transitivity](Queries.md#Transitivity).

-### Inclusive relations
+### TransitiveSelf relations
 A relation can be marked inclusive which means that a query like `Relation(Entity, Entity)` should evaluate to true.
 Inclusivity only applies to relations that are also transitive.
-The utility of `Inclusive` becomes more obvious with an example:
+The utility of `TransitiveSelf` becomes more obvious with an example:

 Given this dataset:
 ```